burst-apps-team/burst-wiki/pocc-mobile-app.md

         "START" : {
             "CREATE": "Create",
             "IMPORT": "Import",
-            "INFO": "No account created yet!
+            "INFO": "No account created yet.
 Choose to import an existing account or create a new one!"
         },
         "NOTIFICATIONS" : {
             "ADDRESS": "Please enter a valid Burstcoin address!",